More than dozen hurt in blast at Beechcraft plant in Kansas

 “If you’ve ever been to an airshow, it sounded like a sonic boom,” he said.

-The explosion was felt nearly 2.5 miles (4 kilometers) to the northwest, The Eagle reported.
+The explosion was felt more than 5 miles (8.05 kilometers)to the northwest, The Eagle reported.

 Stephanie Harder, a spokeswoman for Beechcraft’s parent company, Textron Aviation, said that the company has accounted for all of the workers and visitors who were at the plant at the time of the explosion.